SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 # LSST-Y1 COLA Chains
 This branch of the `lsst_y1` repository contains yaml files for LSST-Y1 chains to be run in Cocoa, using the COLA emulators as well as Euclid Emulator 2.
 Please, read this documentation before running any chains.

+## COLA Emulators
+The source code for all COLA emulators used in the project are stored under the `COLA_Emulators/` folder.

-## Description
+## Analysis Description
-The fiducial data vector `data/EE2_FIDUCIAL.modelvector` was generated with the yaml file `CREATE_EE2_FIDUCIAL_DATA_VECTOR.yaml`.
-A noise realization was added to the data vector, using the Python script `add_noise_to_data_vector.py`, resulting in the file `data/EE2_FIDUCIAL_NOISED.modelvector`.
-For each of the masks, one `dataset` file was created, in `data/LSST_Y1_MX_EE2_FID.dataset`.
+The fiducial data vector `data/EE2_FIDUCIAL_NO_NOISE.modelvector` was generated with the yaml file `yamls/CREATE_EE2_FIDUCIAL_DATA_VECTOR.yaml`.
+A noise realization was added to the data vector, using the Python script `data/add_noise_to_data_vector.py`, resulting in the file `data/EE2_FIDUCIAL_NOISED.modelvector`.
+For each of the masks, one `dataset` file was created, in `data/LSST_Y1_MX_EE2_FID.dataset`, where `X` represents the number of tha mask, `M1` being the most aggressive and `M5` the most conservative.
 For testing purposes, an additional dataset `LSST_Y1_M6_EE2_NO_NOISE.dataset` was created using the noiseless data vector.
 The noiseless dataset is used in `TEST_COLA_EMU_SHEAR.yaml`, which is a simple evaluation at the fiducial parameters.

+Using the same methodology, other eight fiducial data vectors were created, varying the parameters `Omega_m`, `As` and `ns`.
+We define a 2x2 grid in the `Omega_m`-`As` plane, and choose values in-between the reference and borders of each parameter limit.
+For instance, the parameter `As` has limits `1.7e-9` to `2.5e-9`, and the reference is in the middle, `2.1e-9`.
+Thus, we choose two values of `As`: the low value `1.9e-9` and high value `2.3e-9`. `Omega_m` varies to `0.28` and `0.36`, and `ns` varies to `0.94` and `0.98`.
+The yamls used to create the eight data vectors are saved in `yamls/OM_[HIGH/LOW]_[AS-NS]_[HIGH/LOW].yaml`.
+After that, noise realization was added to each data vector.

-All chains run with LSST-Y1 Cosmic Shear, EE2 fiducial noised data vector, same nuisance parameter priors (pessimistic IA with NLA, optimistic photo-z and shear calibration).
+All chains run with LSST-Y1 Cosmic Shear, same nuisance parameter priors (pessimistic IA with NLA, optimistic photo-z and shear calibration).
 The priors for cosmological parameters are the EE2 box boundaries.
 We are only considering wCDM.
 The convergence criterion is given by `R-1 < 0.005`.

-The variables between chains are: masks (scale cuts), the emulators (EE2, Halofit, COLA, COLA+10, COLA+25, COLA+100, where COLA+X means COLA with X anchors).
+The variables between chains are: masks (scale cuts), the emulators (EE2, Halofit, COLA), the number of anchors (1/10/25/100) and the fiducial data vector (EE2 reference, Omega_m high/low, As high/low, ns high/low).

 The nonlinear emulators are set in the yaml file under the `non_linear_emul` option.
 They are numbered as: